 - Ghee – 1 tsp

-- Desiccated coconut for rolling
+- Desiccated coconut (for coating)

 Method

-- Warm ghee, add coconut, toast 2–3 mins.
+- Warm ghee, add coconut, sauté for 2–3 minutes.

-- Optional: tiny pinch haldi for color.
+- Optional: add a pinch of haldi for a golden hue.

 - Turmeric Powder (Haldi): bright color, clean aroma—perfect for golden milk & laddoos.